lestherll/csc1034-p1/README.md

 ## Intro
 This package is built as a part of the CSC1034: Portfolio-1.
-This programs displays a scence with a panda in its natural habitat.
+This programs displays a scene with a panda in its natural habitat.

 ## Usage
 ```shell